Higher rank rigidity for Berwald spaces: Abstract

 \section{Abstract}

 We generalize the higher rank rigidity theorem to a class of Finsler spaces, i.e. Berwald spaces.
-More precisely, we prove that a complete connected reversible Berwald space of finite volume and bounded nonpositive flag curvature with rank at least $2$ whose universal cover is irreducible is locally symmetric.
-Adapting the method in \cite{BBE}, \cite{BBS}, and \cite{BS2}, we will introduce an angle notion, and establish a flat strip lemma, stable and unstable manifolds for the geodesic flows, Weyl Chambers and Tits Building in the sphere at infinity for the universal cover of Berwald spaces of nonpositive flag curvature.
+More precisely, we prove that a complete connected Berwald space of finite volume and bounded nonpositive flag curvature with rank at least $2$ whose universal cover is irreducible, is a locally symmetric space or a locally Minkowski space.